Media Coverage on Immigration Topics with Senior Staff Attorney, Kendra Sena:

 Local Salvadorians Seek Options After End of TPS (Albany Times Union | Jan.
 14, 2018)

-"If you're somebody who's on TPS [temporary protective status] right now and lucky enough to have a lawyer you can talk to, you should be talking to them about other statuses you can apply for," said Andrew Ayers, professor and director at Albany Law School.
+"If you're somebody who's on TPS [temporary protective status] right now and lucky enough to have a lawyer you can talk to, you should be talking to them about other statuses you can apply for," said Ava Ayers, professor and director at Albany Law School.
 "But TPS is one of the less desirable forms of status, so if somebody had another basis my guess is they already would have been applying for it."

 Albany Stands Firm on Sanctuary City Status (Albany Times Union | Jan.
 9, 2018)

-"All of this is very much a gray area because nobody has tried it before," said Andrew Ayers, an Albany Law School director and professor.
+"All of this is very much a gray area because nobody has tried it before," said Ava Ayers, an Albany Law School director and professor.
 "Federal government cannot compel states, or localities, to implement a federal government program."

 Ayers said this argument was tested when it came to background checks for firearms.
 It was determined a federal law can't be passed saying state officials must perform background checks, because the state is a separate entity, he said.